 Use of truncate table in SQL

-Let us see what exactly is the truncate table in SQL and what is the use of it.
+Let us see what exactly is that the truncate table in SQL and what’s the utilization of it.

-At the end of this article, I also captured the video explanation for your better understanding, so make sure to watch that video as well.
+At the end of this article, I also captured the video explanation for your better understanding, so confirm to observe that video also.

-So what is truncate table in SQL?.
+So what’s truncate table in SQL?.
 In one word It simply removes all the rows from a table.

 The syntax for truncate as follows.

 Truncate Table < Table Name>

-Truncate table MySQL is same as the truncate table in SQL server.
+Truncate table MySQL is same because the truncate table in SQL server.

-Let us consider the below employee table for this example.
+Let us consider the below employee table for this instance .